Wick railway station: Services

 On weekdays and Saturdays Wick station receives four trains per day in each direction, to and from Inverness (via Thurso, Helmsdale, Golspie, Lairg, Tain and Dingwall).
 On Sundays this drops to just one train per day each way.

-Cultural References
+Cultural references

 On 19 August 2017, Geoff Marshall and Vicki Pipe, presenters of the documentary series All the Stations, completed their 14-week journey at Wick, having started at Penzance on 7 May 2017.
 That marked the end of their successful project to visit all 2,563 railway stations in Great Britain.

+At the end of the novel Britannia's Innocent by Antoine Vanner, the book's hero Nicholas Dawlish is taken to Wick in May 1864 after having taken part in the Battle of Heligoland (1864).
+He is told: "there's a railway station there.
+Regular daily trains to the south."
+He will have had a rather long wait, since the line did not open till more than ten years later.